Oscillating cosmic evolution and constraints on big bang nucleosynthesis in the extended Starobinsky model: INTRODUCTION

-In this study, we investigate the extended Starobinsky model (eSM) obtained by adding one $R^{ab}R_{ab}$ term to the Starobinsky model.
+In this study, we investigate the extended Starobinsky model (eSM) which added one $R^{ab}R_{ab}$ term to the Starobinsky model.
 We discuss the possibility of various cosmic evolutions by the eSM in the RDE.
 Mainly we focus on the non-standard cosmic evolutions, such as the \textbf{\textit{oscillating cosmic evolutions}} beyond the standard cosmic one, which typically has a scale factor of $a(t) \propto t^{1/2}$.
 Afterwards, the BBN observations are discussed to constrain the free parameters in the eSM.
 For this purpose, the recently released \texttt{Mathematica} BBN code \texttt{PRIMAT}\,\cite{Pitrou:2018cgg,Pitrou:2020etk} is used because of its improved precision for the primordial abundances of D and $^4$He.
 The neutron lifetime and the numerous corrections to the weak interaction processes are incorporated into the code to achieve this percent-level precision.
-More specifically, the radiative, zero-temperature, finite nucleon mass, finite temperature radiative, weak-magnetism corrections, and QED plasma effects are considered in a self consistent way\,\cite{Pitrou:2018cgg}.
-In particular, the precision of the primordial abundance of $^4$He (D) calculated by \texttt{PRIMAT} has reached the level of $10^{-4}$ ($10^{-3}$).
-Thanks to the very accurately observed and predicted abundances of these two light elements, it is possible to precisely constrain the free parameters in the eSM.
+More specifically, the radiative, zero-temperature, finite nucleon mass, finite temperature radiative, weak-magnetism corrections, and QED plasma effects are considered in a self-consistent way\,\cite{Pitrou:2018cgg}.
+In particular, \texttt{PRIMAT} has computed the precision of the primordial abundances of ${\rm Y_p}$ and D/H with a relative uncertainty of approximately 0.01 (1\%), enabling us to precisely constrain the free parameters in the eSM.
 The only free parameter $\mathcal{C}$ given as the sum of the coefficients of $R^{ab}R_{ab}$ and $R^2$ is then constrained.

 Here, we briefly introduce and summarize the important points of this study: \begin{itemize} \item In the RDE, the non-standard cosmic evolutions and BBN constraints are studied in the eSM.